 Further study for major

-Eligible students may apply for admission to the Bachelor of Visual Arts (Honours) or postgraduate coursework study in studio art or documentary photography.
+Eligible students may apply for admission to the Bachelor of Visual Arts (Honours) or postgraduate coursework study in studio art.
 Honours graduates are eligible to pursue a higher degree by research.